derrickLouis/stock-predict/README.md

 # Stock Prediction Model with Streamlit Interface

 This repository contains a Python-based stock prediction model with a user-friendly Streamlit interface.
 The model utilizes historical data obtained from the AlphaVantage API for training and prediction purposes.
+THE MAIN FILE IS `TIMESERIES.py`.
+The Linear Model is one that uses linear correlation after training an is therefore not nearly as reliable.

 ## Overview